 RICO can be used on behalf of individuals or businesses in a wide variety of contexts.
 A basic business dispute, one company over-billing another one for services, might be the basis of a RICO case if the over-billing firm has engaged in that type of fraud in the past against others.
 A breach of contract or commercial disagreement might be much more serious if it causes big damages and is part of a pattern of misconduct involving extortion, loansharking, theft of trade secrets and/or fraud, for example.

 We can advise you as to whether your case is a good fit for RICO.
 And if it is, you have a huge litigation advantage against your opponents because RICO is powerful and not well understood.
 When you use RICO properly, your opponent’s in house lawyer may well realize he or she is cannot handle the case and has to employ a costly high-end law firm and a public relations consultant to defend its reputation.
 RICO changes everything.

 Whether you are a business owner or individual, you may have a RICO case.
 If you do, we want to hear from you.

-Foster PC has experience working with law firms—large and small—around the country who have clients involved (or soon to be involved) with RICO litigation, as plaintiffs or defendants.
+Foster PC has experience working and consulting with law firms—large and small—around the country who have clients involved (or soon to be involved) with RICO litigation, as plaintiffs or defendants.
 If you represent a client involved in RICO litigation and need assistance with any of the following, Foster PC can help:

 - Preparing the RICO complaint or claim;

 - An existing client wants an opinion/evaluation about the strength/weaknesses of a possible RICO case;

 - A RICO complaint has been filed and is now being contested with a Motion to Dismiss, based on enterprise issues, pattern of racketeering, proximate causation, extraterritoriality; and/or statute of limitations issues;

 - A RICO complaint has been dismissed without prejudice and your client seeks to file an Amended Complaint curing the defects noted by the Court;